biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

 ``` bash
 interact -t 3:00:00 –-ntasks-per-node=16  --mem=31G
 ```
-The reference genome has been provided for you guys for effeciency, but if you wer to download your own reference genome you would follow the steps below:
+The reference genome has been provided for you guys for effeciency, but if you were to download your own reference genome you would follow the steps below:

 **Here are the steps if you were to do this yourself.
 We have already done this, so you can skip ahead**
 ``` bash